evernym/verity-sdk/docs/Getting-Started/Interactions.md

    1. Provisioning an Agent
    1. Registering a webhook
-   1. Setting up an Issuer Identity
+   1. Setting up an Issuer identity

    When setting up for the first time, the integration code example will require these inputs from the user:
-   * The URL for the customer integration code it will be connecting to
+   * The URL for the customer integration code that it will be connecting to
    * The `Ngrok` URL for the webhook that you started earlier

    Additionally, the issuer identity must be written to the ledger, using the [Sovrin Self-Serve website](https://selfserve.sovrin.org/) for the Sovrin StagingNet.
 The DID and Verkey will be displayed in the console, and they must be transferred accurately to the self-serve site.
 The integration code example will pause and will wait <!--Is this correct?
 It will wait?-->for this state to be completed.
 Press **Enter** as soon as the identity is on the ledger.